 The summer version of SAD may be a depressive order, but it at least happens in a predictive pattern, so you can anticipate it and make a plan to treat the symptoms.
 As in most cases, it is often a good idea to consult the wisdom of our elders.
 Moderation is a powerful cure.
 As grandma used to say: “Some sunshine is good for the soul, but I always make sure I wear a big hat.”

 By Mark Smith, contributing author

 We invite you to discover inspiring and effective ways to care for yourself and to serve others.
 Now more than ever, caring is what we all need most.
-Caring for our self.
+Caring for ourselves.
 Caring for others around us.
-Life now demands caring, resilience and compassion like never before.
-UCA resources available to help include the Self-Care Center, Virtual Volunteering, radio show, publications and online store offering members huge discounts and always free shipping.
+Life now demands caring, resilience, and compassion like never before.
+UCA resources are available to help include the Self-Care Center, Virtual Volunteering, radio show, publications and online store offering members huge discounts and always free shipping.